19hours/sg-statutes/Acts/Public Entertainments Act.md

 (d) in contravention of this Act,

-shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000.
+shall be guilty of an offence and shall be liable on conviction —

-[9/79; 35/2000]
+(i) in the case of an offence under paragraph (a) or (b), to a fine not exceeding $20,000; and

+(ii) in the case of an offence under paragraph (c) or (d), to a fine not exceeding $10,000.

+[Act 28 of 2017 wef 01/08/2017]

 (2) For the purposes of subsection (1), no person shall be deemed to have provided or assisted in providing public entertainment merely by reason of his having taken part in the public entertainment provided.